Randika00/RandikaIWT/README.md

 # RandikaIWT
 This is my IWT Project.
 Event Photography Management System.
-It is based on HTML, CSS, PHP.
+It is based on HTML, CSS, PHP and JavaScript.